viodid/minishell/notes/vrac.md

 	x ft_cd()

-x Fix cd behaviour according to BASH in cd a/a/ && rm -rf ../../a
+x t_fd pointer should be added to t_command struct and allocated on parsing x Fix cd behaviour according to BASH in cd a/a/ && rm -rf ../../a
 	x OLDPWD should be concatenated with cd . and cd .. values x cd should throw an error if directory not found in these cases